VanTaS15/RotationLedger/samples/README.md

   words EXAMPLE and FAKE.
 Real AWS key ids are 20 characters of uppercase and digits after the AKIA prefix and never spell words.
-- `Bearer EXAMPLEfakeTOKENzzz0000abcd1234EXAMPLE` is a placeholder bearer token
+- `Bearer EXAMPLEfakeTOKENzzz0000abcd1234EXAMPLE` is a placeholder bearer token that again spells EXAMPLE and fake.
+- `sk-live-EXAMPLE9d4f7b2a6c8e1f3a5b7d9e0c2f4a6b8dFAKE` is a placeholder that
+  uses the common `sk-live-` prefix but is padded with the words EXAMPLE and FAKE.